V4641/InfoSec-Portfolio/README.md

 At the current time, I did finish my Security+ certificate, which was the baseline for me to start looking at the job market.
 As for now, my roadmap includes this portfolio, uploading projects, pentest reports and other experiments.
 I do aim for Junior SOC or Security Consulting roles at the moment.
-Other Certifications I do aim for in the somewhat near future is AWS CCP, to gain experience with cloud enviroments, THM Sal1 (hands on SOC certificate), CompTIA CySA to build on Security+ as well as CompTIA Pentest+ as Offensive Security was what hooked me in the beginning.
+Other Certifications and Qualifications I do aim for:
+- Splunk Search Expert 101-103
+  > As it is a core part of most SIEM operations and I aim for that field in particular
+- AWS CCP
+  > due to the importance and high usage of cloud enviroments, I deem a deeper understanding on an operational level benefitial
+- TryHackMe SAL1
+  > since it is a hands on SOC simulation certificate
+- CompTIA CySA
+  > as it is the natural progression after Security+
+- CompTIA Pentest+
+  > as despite my current trajectory, offensive security was what got me into the field and I wish to broaden my understanding on this side as well

 ## Contact
   **elea-novah@proton.me**